-On January 27, 2012, we entered into a lease with BMR-201 Elliott Avenue LLC, for approximately 64,500 square feet of office and laboratory space in the building located at 201 Elliott Avenue West, Seattle, Washington, which will be known as The Omeros Building.
+In January 2012, we entered into a lease, or the Lease with BMR-201 Elliott Avenue LLC, for approximately 64,500 square feet of office and laboratory space in the building located at 201 Elliott Avenue West, Seattle, Washington, which will be known as The Omeros Building.
 The premises leased by us will replace the separate office and laboratory spaces that we currently occupy.
-The initial term of the lease is 15 years with two options to extend the lease term, each by 5 years.
-The expected term commencement date is October 1,

-2012.
-The aggregate rent payable under the initial term of the lease is approximately \$51.1 million.
-The lease required us to provide the landlord with \$563,000 as a security deposit, which is recorded as restricted cash on the accompanying balance sheet as of June 30, 2012.
-Additionally, the landlord has agreed to reimburse us for up to \$650,000 in expenses incurred by us in connection with the leased premises, and on March 30, 2012 the landlord paid us a \$3.0 million cash lease incentive.
-As of June 30, 2012, we recorded as deferred rent, a net amount of \$3.2 million related to the cash lease incentive and direct costs incurred in connection with consummating the lease.
-All lease incentives and direct costs will be amortized over the initial term of the lease.
+The initial term of the Lease is 15 years with two options to extend the lease term, each by 5 years.
+We expect the lease term to commence in mid-November 2012.
+The aggregate rent payable under the initial term of the Lease is approximately \$51.1 million.
+The Lease required us to provide the landlord with \$563,000 as a security deposit, which is recorded as restricted cash on the accompanying balance sheet as of September 30, 2012.
+Additionally, on March 30, 2012 the landlord paid us a \$3.0 million cash lease incentive and the landlord has agreed to reimburse us for up to \$650,000 in expenses incurred by us in connection with the leased premises, of which we had incurred \$91,000 as of September 30, 2012.
+As of September 30, 2012, we recorded as deferred rent a net amount of \$3.3 million related to the cash lease incentive and direct costs incurred in connection with consummating the Lease.
+The short-term and long-term portions of the deferred rent were recorded in accrued expenses and other non-current liabilities, respectively, and will be amortized over the initial term of the Lease.